alvinsga/candy-machine-v2/README.md

 ## Getting started

-### Populate the following environment variables in the .env file:
+### Rename the .env.example file to .env and populate the following environment variables:

 Required: